MohamedHasan789/MySpendings/README.md

 - keyboard, known glitch when switching to emoji keyboard in simulator
 - sorting menu, known issue about "uicollectionview" when displaying the menu

-* all the code used or implemnted from other sources (other than the labs), is refrinced in the comments
+* all the code used or implemnted from other sources (other than the labs), is referenced in the comments of the application